Gift Of Hope FAQ – Frequently Asked Questions

 Do I need to provide a physician’s written recommendation?

 If you are NOT already a patient of one of the physicians at Fertility Answers (within the last two years), you will need to provide a written recommendation from your physician, on letterhead, of your need for IVF to conceive.
-We also encourage you to ask your referring physician to provide as much documentation as possible, including lab values, with your application as this helps our selection committee determine your need and possible success with IVF.
+We also encourage you to ask your referring physician to provide as much documentation as possible, including lab values, as this helps our selection committee determine your need and possible success with IVF.
 The date on the documents should be within the past year.

 What lab information would be helpful to add to our application?